-Got his start in bobsleigh at age 25 after a friend told him about it… Had always wanted to be the best at something… Prior to bobsleigh, had been a boxer but didn’t really like it… Nickname: King… Inspired by NBA player Kobe Bryant because “he knows how to get it done”… Listens to R&B music before a competition to get in the zone… Favourite quote: “If you even dream of beating me, you’d better wake up and apologize.” – Muhammad Ali… Favourite Olympic memories are having his medals put around his neck…
+Getting into the Sport: Got his start in bobsleigh at age 25 after a friend told him about it… Had always wanted to be the best at something… Prior to bobsleigh, had been a boxer but didn’t really like it… While training in Jamaica, he used to make hurdles out of bamboo sticks and exercised with big rocks instead of a medicine ball… Outside Interests: Would like to pursue photography as a career while continuing to work with youth elite athletes… Odds and Ends: Nickname: King… Inspired by NBA player Kobe Bryant because “he knows how to get it done”… Listens to R&B music before a competition to get in the zone… Favourite quote: Hard work beats talent any day”